 Since 2003, when Yang Liwei became the first Chinese national in space, CNSA has done several manned space launches.
 In 2013, a three-person crew aboard Shenzhou 9 made the first Chinese manned docking in space, attaching to the single-room station, Tiangong 1.

-The agency has a moon rover and lunar lander in the works, on the robotic mission Chang'e 3, which is reportedly expected to blast off in late 2013.
+The agency succeeded in making the first soft landing on the moon in decades in December 2014 with its Chang'e 3 lander and its rover, Yutu.
 CNSA also carries out periodic launches by itself using its Chang Zheng (Long March) rocket series.

 Path to the first taikonaut flight